This lesson will cover the following topics:

 02 Identifying the User

-It is important to identify your end-user, this ensures that any data is saved to the correct corresponding Salesforce Object.
-This can be done by implementing our User Access tools.
+It is important to identify your end-user.
+This ensures that any data is saved to the correct Salesforce Object.
+Implementing our User Access tools can do this.
 Make sure you check out our course on Security and Access

-This project was set up to either allow the user to log in with existing credentials or to create a new account.
-If an existing user signs in, their details must populate the project form. if a new user signs in, the first form must be empty to capture their details.
+This project was set up to allow users to log in with existing credentials or create a new account.
+If an existing user signs in, their details must populate the project form.
+If a new user signs in, the first form must be empty to capture their details.

 User access tab in the project settings menu